What is the Curly Girl Method?

 Detangle the hair as you go along, gently pulling knots apart as opposed to finger combing.
 Rinse the conditioner out.

-If your hair needs a lot of extra moisture, don’t rinse out the conditioner completely and continue with the Curly Girl Method of drying your hair.
+If your hair needs a lot of extra moisture, don’t rinse out the conditioner completely and continue with the CG Method of drying your hair.
 If your hair is especially dry, repeat the first step but this time focus on applying the conditioner to trouble spots like dry spots or ends.

 Do not rinse the conditioner out.
 Gently blot the hair and scrunch with a soft t-shirt.